Police appeal for witnesses to fatal bus crash that killed five tourists near Rotorua

 Lakes District Health Board this morning confirmed seven patients were in a stable condition in Rotorua Hospital.

-They said they were liaising with other agencies to ensure the on-going support and welfare of the people involved in the accident.
+They said they were liaising with other agencies to ensure the ongoing support and welfare of the people involved in the accident.

 A Waikato Hospital spokeswoman said three people were in a stable condition in Waikato Hospital.